wletsou/ChromosomeOverlap/Scripts/README.md

   </tr>
  </table>

  Each row is chromosome from subject sid; note that each has two chromosomes with the same id.
-Alternate alleles of SNP rsid_Alt are indicated with a 1 and reference alleles with a 0.
+Alternate alleles of SNP </kbd>rsid_Alt</kbd> are indicated with a 1 and reference alleles with a 0.
 Transpose the file with one of the following commands.
 Note that the sid row is purposely excluded.

  <pre>
  <code>